shalomabitan/algolia-test/readme.md

 Once the command is run and the data is stored in the DB, the frontend will be using Algolia's Vue.js InstantSearch package to make the search brillantly fast.
 I followed the post from their [site](https://www.algolia.com/doc/tutorials/getting-started/getting-started-with-laravel-scout-vuejs/) and it was a breeze.

+# TODO

+write tests to make sure that the data is coming in